 (In this scenario, the spaghetti is your content, and the wall is your audience’s informational needs.
 In case that wasn’t clear.)

-You’ll get much better results if you structure your approach around your target audience.
+You’ll get much better results if you structure your approach around your target audience and buyer personas.

-Consider what their intent is when they search for each of your target keywords, and where they might be in the buying process as they search for that information.
+Consider what their search intent is when they type each of your target keywords, and where they might be in the buying process as they search for that information.